1. General Pharmacology: A Complete Guide to Principles, Pharmacokinetics, and Pharmacodynamics

 General Pharmacology deals with the basic principles of drug action, including pharmacokinetics and pharmacodynamics.

-Pharmacokinetics explains what the body does to the drug, while pharmacodynamics explains what the drug does to the body.
+Pharmacokinetics explains what the body does to the drug (ADME), while pharmacodynamics explains what the drug does to the body (mechanism of action, effects).

-It means using the right drug in the right dose and duration to achieve the best therapeutic outcome with minimal risk.
+Rational drug use means using the right drug, in the right dose, for the right duration, and at the right cost to achieve the best therapeutic outcome with minimal risk.

 Share your love